Mazor9920/web_project_4/README.md

 * I used css to cut off input text that doesn't fit to avoid Block Overflow.
 * Optimizing exported images and svg files using [tinypng](https://tinypng.com/) and [svgomg](https://jakearchibald.github.io/svgomg/) To Maximize the fast of the loading.
 * I organized all the files according to BEM structure using the @import Rule, and Connected the Necessary Blocks to the Web Page, to achieve maximum Code mobility.
-* I was used the command-line to work with git by creating and merging branches and writing some perfect commits.
+* I was used the command-line to work with git by creating & merging branches & writing some perfect commits.
-Resourcefulness - I thought all the code I wrote is gone forever, but after dealing with some conflicts I was able to restore it through another branch.
+To be honest, I thought all the code I wrote is gone forever, but after dealing with some conflicts I was able to restore it through another branch.
 After a mini heart-attack I felt like a git expert :)
 * I used the chrome dev-tools for Debugging.

 * I used Figma for guidelines: